ai-hero/moments/README.md

 Example:
 ```
-Instructions: "Observe the customer's order and respond politely."
+Instructions: Observe the customer's order and respond politely.
 ```